toastisme/OpenGOAP/README.md

 ```
 This action has a precondition of `"HoldingWood" being true`, and so we could have another action `Action_PickUpWood`, which picks up the nearest wood, given the precondition `"WoodNearby"` is true.
 This preconditon in turn could be in the `effects` dictionary of both `Action_ChopDownTree` and `Action_LookAround`.
 The latter could have a higher cost than the former, and so would only be selected by the `GOAPPlanner` if, say, the `GameObject` did not have an axe.

 To have a `GameObject` utilise these behaviours simply add the goal and action scripts, along with a `GOAPPlanner` and `WorldState` script to the `GameObject` as components.
 The global `StateSet` can be kept on a separate `GameObject` and added in the inspector on the `WorldState` component, or added in code via `WorldState.SetGlobalState(StateSet)`.

+### Visualisation and Debugging

 The `GOAPPlanner` has a boolean `Display Planner` in the inspector.
-If this is set to true, when clicking on `GameObject` in the `Hierarchy` navigation bar, a window will be displayed of the current active plan, and the priorities of all goals.
+If this is set to true, when clicking on `GameObject` in the Hierarchy navigation bar, a `GUIPlanner` window will be displayed of the current active plan, and the priorities of all goals.
+For a given `GOAPGoal`, if `PreconditionsSatisfied() == false`, the goal will be greyed out.

+Additional debugging can be done by adding a `GOAPLogger` to the scene.
+This contains a logger for the active plan and one for the planner, which can be assigned to a `GameObject`'s `GOAPPlanner` in the inspector.
+These can be turned on or off individually on the loggers themselves, in the inspector, by selecting `Show Logs`.
+The Planner logger will print log statements for each step through the A* process when finding the optimum plan.
+The ActivePlan logger will essentially print log statements with the same information as the `GUIPlanner` window, but this can still be useful (for example for identifying if plans are being selected/completing instantly, repeatedly, due to a condition in `WorldState` not being reset correctly).